mciwing/mciwing.github.io/docs/statistics/hypothesis/ANOVA.md

 - Compare the means of three or more independent groups.
 - Assess the impact of a single categorical factor on a continuous dependent variable.
 - Determine if at least one group mean significantly differs from the others.

-### Assumptions of One-Way ANOVA
-Before performing One-Way ANOVA, ensure that your data meet the following assumptions:

-- Independence of Observations: The samples are independent of each other.
-- Normality: The data in each group are approximately normally distributed.
-- Homogeneity of Variances: The variance among the groups should be approximately equal.

 ### Approach